Saltasauridae: Phylogeny

 The family is then further divided into two subfamilies.
 Wilson and Upchurch defined Saltasaurinae in 2003 as the least-inclusive clade containing Saltasaurus but not Opisthocoelicaudia.
 The same paleontologists defined Opisthocoelicaudiinae as the inverse: the least-inclusive clade containing Opisthocoelicaudia but not Saltasaurus.
 Some species, due to the incompleteness of their skeletons, cannot yet be placed in either subfamily.

+Saltasauridae in a cladogram after Navarro et al., 2022:

 Paleobiology

 Geographic range

 Many fragmentary saltasaurids have been discovered since 1980, placing members of the family in territories as widely dispersed as today's Australia, Madagascar, and France, in addition to their earlier-known residencies in North and South America.
 Like the other titanosaurs, the saltasaurids where a widespread, successful group that colonized all continents in the Cretaceous.

 Feeding habits

 Like all titanosaurs, the saltasaurids possessed small, peg-like teeth that were not usable for chewing.
 Coproliths from an unidentified titanosaur found in India suggest a diet of conifers, cycads, and early species of grasses.
 Unable to chew and probably lacking gastroliths, sauropods survived by retaining plant matter in their stomachs for long periods of time, fermenting it to extract as many resources as possible.
 Their long necks allowed them to graze over a large area while standing, reducing energy use.